 - Ronald Muchatuta’s The Great Exodus at the AVA Gallery

 HOT NEW RESTAURANTS

 And, should you need a pick-me-up between browsing for art, and hunting for fashion and decor, there are loads of cool bars, good restaurants and hip street-food spots along the way.
-May we recommend three of our new favourites: Cábron Taco Bar, SeaBreeze Fish and Shell, and The Hungry Herbivore – all of which are featured on our Hottest New Spots in the city.
+May we recommend three of our new favourites: Cábron Taco Bar and The Hungry Herbivore – both of which are featured on our Hottest New Spots in the city.